oxketova/oksanaketova.com/_works/stilllife.md

   <em>Peaches.
 Oil on linen canvas, 23x27cm</em>
 </div>

 A picture of a pomegranate or an oyster is not only a copy of reality, but an image that fills you with emotions.
-For these emotions, I paint simple still lifes.
+For these emotions, I paint simple still lives.

 <div class="gallery-box">
   <div class="gallery">